wtkhoo/hugo-blog-cicd/README.md

    cd hugo-blog-cicd
    ```

-3) Run the terraform [init](https://www.terraform.io/cli/commands/init) command to initialize the Terraform deployment and set up the providers.
+3) Run the terraform [init](https://www.terraform.io/cli/commands/init) command to initialise the Terraform deployment and set up the providers.

    ```shell
    terraform init
    ```

-4) To customize your deployment, create a `terraform.tfvars` file and specify your values.
+4) To customise your deployment, create a `terraform.tfvars` file and specify your values.

     ```
    domain_name                = "blog.example.com"